threedworld-mit/tdw/Documentation/lessons/non_physics/floorplan_flood.md

 ### Buoyancy

 You can make objects "buoyant" by sending [`add_floorplan_flood_buoyancy`](../../api/command_api.md#add_floorplan_flood_buoyancy) per object.
-This isn't "true" buoyancy; the objects will become [kinematic](../physx/physics_objects.md) and a specialized script will manually move the object up and down to make it appear as if it is floating.
+This isn't  a true buoyancy simulation.
+The objects will become [kinematic](../physx/physics_objects.md) and a specialized script will manually move the object up and down to make it appear as if it is floating.

 ### Valid Scenes

 The `FloorplanFlood` add-on uses custom-sized flood objects that must be added at specific positions to look realistic.
 Accordingly, the flood effects can only be used in the floorplan scenes, as opposed to other scenes such as tdw_room.
+Read [the API documentation](../../python/add_ons/floorplan_flood.md) for more information.

 ***